Govt unveils new renewable energy policy

 The new policy offers a 10-year corporate tax exemption for all government and private renewable energy producers, followed by another five years of partial tax exemption.

-The Renewable Energy Policy 2025 was uploaded on the power division's website yesterday.
-It allows all types of customers—residential, industrial, and commercial—to set up renewable energy installations on rooftops or in yards.
+The Renewable Energy Policy 2025 was uploaded on the Power Division's website yesterday.
+It allows all types of customers—residential, industrial, and commercial—to set up renewable energy systems on rooftops, in yards or premises.

 The power produced can be sold to government agencies or private entities, following the Net Metering Guidelines 2018, it said.